Nadavlistingsync/successmash/README.md

 }
 ```

-### Success Score Algorithm
+### Cracked Score Algorithm
-The success score is calculated using:
+The cracked score is calculated using:
 - **Win Rate (50%)**: Percentage of votes won
 - **Experience Bonus (30%)**: Years of experience (capped at 10 years)
 - **Achievement Bonus (20%)**: Number of achievements (capped at 10 achievements)